-KCIU began services under a mango tree near Gulu in 2001, 5 years before the end of war.
-Children orphaned by the war and AIDS needed medical care.
-The 1st clinic opened in 2006, the 2nd in 2012, providing primary care, disease prevention/treatment, and maternal/child health care by trained staff.
-The need far surpasses capacity.
+KCIU began health care and emergency services in Gulu in 2001, during the LRA insurgency.
+People affected by the war needed medical care.
+The static clinic opened in 2005, providing emergency primary health care, disease prevention/treatment, and maternal/child health care by trained staff.
 This project adds infrastructure to serve more people: a maternity wing, improved sanitation, and outreach to 50,000 local people unable to travel to the clinics.

 Maternal Mortality rates continue to be high in Gulu (561 per 100,000).
 Mother and child deaths occur because of delayed decision making, difficulties with communication or transportation problems plus reliance on traditional birth attendants who lack the training to address birth complications.
 Education to the villagers will reduce preventable diseases.
-The clinics need better and community members need education to learn how to make responsible health decisions.
+The clinics needs to improve the services provided and community members need education to learn how to make responsible health decisions.

 Karin's medical services have already benefited the community significantly.
 These programs will increase their reach, improve their ability to provide much needed medical care and health information to vulnerable villagers.
 Northern Uganda was broken by the 30-year long war.
 Karin is on the front line, helping to rebuild the lives of the villagers and Northern Uganda in general.